donvito/awesome-generative-ai/README.md

 - [Runway ML](https://runwayml.com/): A platform offering a suite of AI tools for video creation and editing.
 - [Synthesia](https://www.synthesia.io/): An AI video generation platform that allows you to create videos with AI avatars by simply typing in text.
+- [HeyGen](https://app.heygen.com/) HeyGen is an AI video maker that helps you turn text into spokesperson videos by typing.
+Make videos as simply as making PowerPoints.
+AI Avatars.

 ## Hosting